sghuang19/portfolio/source/_posts/dual-domain.md

 I have two domains registered:

-- `sghuang.com`, with my initials for English and Chinese first name and last name.
+- `sghuang.com`, with my initials for English and Chinese first names and last name.
 - `guanchao.pro`, with my first name in Chinese.

-Since my portfolio is oriented towards English speakers (for now,) I would like to point the secondary domain to the primary one while making sure URLs with paths specified can still be accessed.
-The primary domain is then used for [this website](https://sghuang.com) hosted on GitHub Pages.
+Since my portfolio is oriented towards English speakers (for now,) I want to point the secondary domain to the primary one while ensuring URLs with paths can still be accessed.
+The primary domain is used for [this website](https://sghuang.com) hosted on GitHub Pages.

-[Cloudflare](https://cloudflare.com) is used as nameserver and to provide some simple proxy features.
+[Cloudflare](https://cloudflare.com) is used as the nameserver and provides simple proxy features.

 ## Desired Behaviors

-For secondary domain:
+For the secondary domain:

-- `feiyue.guanchao.pro` is redirected to an external URL (with specific path)
+- `feiyue.guanchao.pro` redirects to an external URL (with a specific path).
-- `example.guanchao.pro/path` is forwarded to `example.sghuang.com/path`.
-Note
+- `example.guanchao.pro/path` forwards to `example.sghuang.com/path`.
+Note that
-  that `example` could be `www`.
+  `example` could be `www`.
 In particular, `notes.guanchao.pro/note` should be correctly handled to access the canonical Obsidian publication.
 - Similarly, `guanchao.pro/path` is also forwarded.

-For primary domain:
+For the primary domain:

 - All services need to be accessed with either `http://` or `https://` or no schema.
-- The domain should be accessible both with and without `www.` prefix.
+- The domain should be accessible both with and without the `www.` prefix.
 - Obsidian vault accessible at `notes.sghuang.com`
 - GitHub Pages website accessible at `sghuang.com`

 ## GitHub Pages with HTTPS

-Simply adding A DNS records pointing to the GitHub Pages servers isn't perfect, the problems are:
+Simply adding A DNS records pointing to the GitHub Pages servers isn't perfect.
+The problems are:

 - On GitHub Pages: "Your site is live at `http://sghuang.com`", `Enforce HTTPS` option can't be checked.
-- If `Full (strict)` mode (instead of `Full`) is set for SSL/TLS encryption on Cloudflare, certificate error will prevent users from accessing the website.
+- If `Full (strict)` mode (instead of `Full`) is set for SSL/TLS encryption on Cloudflare, certificate errors will prevent users from accessing the website.

 {% fa_css %}

 The solution is inspired by
 [{% fa_inline reddit fab %} a comment on Reddit](https://reddit.com/r/CloudFlare/comments/11tin1m/comment/jclftsa/).
-The problem is caused by proxy setting of Cloudflare:
+The problem is caused by Cloudflare's proxy settings:

-- GitHub needs time to create certificates for the newly created site,
+- GitHub Pages needs time to create certificates for the newly created site,
 - which is prevented by Cloudflare as a proxy layer.
 - Therefore, certificate can't be verified with `Full (strict)` encryption mode.